cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-07-31-hermit-programmers-are-dead.md

 title:  Hermit Programmers are Dead
 subtitle: Don't call yourself a programmer anymore
 tags: career
-description: With the advent of cloud computing and AI, there is no room for hermit programmers.
-You better diversify your skills or perish in the process, so don't call yourself just a programmer anymore.
+description: |
+  The era of the lone, isolated programmer is coming to an end.
+With the rise of cloud computing, AI, and automation, programmers must evolve into versatile software engineers, embracing collaboration, communication, and a broader skill set.
+This post explores why programmers who don't diversify their skills or adapt to new technologies will be left behind in a rapidly changing industry.
 keywords: programmers, dead, artificial intelligence, machine learning
 image: ../img/posts/2021/ladybug_cover.jpg
 share-img: ../img/posts/2021/ladybug_cover.jpg